LEAF

 accessible and engaging for all during the school year and beyond.
 To make the playspace accessible and inclusive to all, adding a

-We-Go-Round feature allows all individuals, including those with physical exceptionalities, to access the space and participate with peers.
+We-Go-Round feature allows all individuals, including those with physical exceptionalities, to access the space and participate

 “This patent-pending merry-go-round offers ample room for kids and families to interact and play together – including those in